asjad99/asjad99/README.md

 ###### NLP and Knowledge Discovery :mag_right:  :file_cabinet:

 Language understanding remains an ongoing challenge, and Search is not a solved problem.
 I have been involved in various academic and industry projects related to information retreival/knowledge discovery.
-I'm interested in exploring applications of  machine learning to understand language and make improve information/knowledge retreival.
+I'm interested in exploring applications of  machine learning to understand language, particularly problems like [Few-Shot Text Classification](), [Summarization](), [Automated Question Answering]() and [Transfer Learning]().

 - [Elastic Search]()  - Scalable keywrod Search using Elasticsearch
 - [Latent Semantic Indexing]() - Scalable Semantic Search using Topic Modeling in Apache Spark  [[Blog Post](https://www.asjadk.io/semantic_search/)]